(See also Overview of Genetic Disorders.)

 Carrier screening involves testing people who do not have symptoms but are at higher risk of carrying a recessive gene for a particular disorder.
 Risk is higher when one or both partners have a family history of certain disorders or have characteristics (such as ethnic background or racial or geographic group) that increase the risk of having certain disorders.
 However, screening is done only if the following criteria are also met:

 In the United States, examples of disorders that meet these criteria include sickle cell anemia, the thalassemias, Tay-Sachs disease, and cystic fibrosis.
+The number of hereditary disorders that can be screened is steadily increasing, and some laboratories offer carrier screening for dozens of disorders.
+People should meet with a genetics professional before deciding whether to pursue this expanded carrier screening.

 Carrier screening usually consists of analyzing the DNA from a blood sample.
 But sometimes a sample of cells from the inside of the cheek is analyzed.
 People provide the sample by swishing a special fluid in their mouth, then spitting it into a specimen container, or by rubbing a cotton swab inside their cheek.